Olavo-B/XGBoost2GPU/README.md

 ##  Installation

+> [!WARNING]
->  **Warning**: This library requires NVIDIA GPU with CUDA support and TreeLUT dependencies.
+>  This library requires NVIDIA GPU with CUDA support and TreeLUT dependencies.

 ### Prerequisites